 E. Disposition of Assets on or after end of useful life

-At a time near the end of an assets useful life, sub-recipients must contact MoDOT's Transit Section staff as well as consult MoDOT's then current State Management Plan for transit grants to determine prior to disposal the eligibility of the asset for disposal (based on miles and years for vehicles) as well as the optional methods of disposal available to a sub-recipient.
+At a time near the end of an assets useful life, sub-recipients should contact MoDOT's Transit Section staff for methods of disposal available to a sub-recipient.